sunkay/volt/README.md

 # Volt

-A starter kit with email/password authentication and oAuth integration.
-Authorization built in.
+An elixir/phoenix project to learn authentication and oAuth integration.
+Build ABAC Authorization

 To start your Phoenix app: